-You've filled out your life insurance application, completed your health assessment, and been approved for coverage.
+You've filled out your life insurance application, found the best life insurance in Canada for your needs, completed your health assessment, and been approved for coverage.
 Yay!

 But before your insurance company can fully set up your policy, they need one last piece of information from you: your bank routing number and account number to set up pre-authorized payments for your monthly insurance premiums.

 What's a routing number?
 And how do you find the routing number for your BMO bank account?

 We'll get to how to find your BMO routing number in a second.
 But first things first: what exactly is a routing number?

 A routing number is a banking code that's used along with your bank account number to identify your account electronically.
 In Canada, routing numbers are 8 digits long and made up of 2 smaller numbers: a branch number and an institution number.

 Also known as the transit number, the branch number represents the BMO branch that your account is based at (e.g., 200 King St. W in Toronto).
 This isn't necessarily the branch that you normally bank at.
 Branch numbers consist of 5 digits.